UK Company Restoration

 If the Treasury Solicitor and the Registrar of Companies then consent, this needs to be followed up with an Affidavit of Service exhibiting the Bona Vacantia letter and provided that everything is done in accordance with the Treasury Solicitor’s requirements and an agreement is given to pay his costs, the matter proceeds to a hearing at which representation is required before the Order is made which will then need to be advertised in The London Gazette.

 We have negotiated special arrangements with lawyers who can handle your application swiftly, as each case varies in complexity, costs are difficult to determine without knowledge of the exact circumstances.
-However, as a guide, a straight forward application to restore a company struck off for non-compliance of filing requirements is likely to cost around £1500+VAT, including all court costs and disbursements.
+However, as a guide, a straight forward application to restore a company struck off voluntarily by the directors is likely to cost around £1500+VAT, including all court costs and disbursements.
 If you need to discuss your situation, please contact us directly, and we shall be happy to advise you of the best course of action and give you a more accurate idea of the cost applicable to your specific circumstances.

 Restoration of a company to the register

-- The services of a solicitor will be required for the issue of the claim and the court hearing (if any).
+- The services of a solicitor will be required for the issue of the claim and the court hearing .

 - Our restoration service is appropriate where the company has been struck off by the Registrar of Companies or where a voluntary striking off has taken place; it is not appropriate if the company was placed in liquidation.